IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

     * - api-session-auth
       - Enables API authentication via session cookie (JSESSIONID). **Caution: Enabling this feature flag exposes the installation to CSRF risks!** We expect this feature flag to be temporary (only used by frontend developers, see `#9063 <https://github.com/IQSS/dataverse/issues/9063>`_) and for the feature to be removed in the future.
       - ``Off``
+    * - avoid-expensive-solr-join
+      - Changes the way Solr queries are constructed for guest (unauthenticated) users.
+From a search perspective, it disables :doc:`IP Groups </admin/ip-groups>` (collections, datasets, and files will not be discoverable) but it removes an expensive Solr join for the most common users, which are guests, to help improve overall performance.
+After turning on this feature, you must perform a full reindex.
+See :doc:`/admin/solr-search-index`.
+      - ``Off``

 **Note:** Feature flags can be set via any `supported MicroProfile Config API source`_, e.g. the environment variable ``DATAVERSE_FEATURE_XXX`` (e.g. ``DATAVERSE_FEATURE_API_SESSION_AUTH=1``).
 These environment variables can be set in your shell before starting Payara.
 If you are using :doc:`Docker for development </container/dev-usage>`, you can set them in the `docker compose <https://docs.docker.com/compose/environment-variables/set-environment-variables/>`_ file.